 Beyond providing the dataset, our paper addresses the following research questions in an exploratory manner: \begin{itemize} \item \textbf{RQ1}: What types of user questions should service robots be able to answer? \item \textbf{RQ2}: What types of questions do users consider especially important? \item \textbf{RQ3}: Do the types of questions and the importance the user places on the robot's question-answering capabilities vary with the user's robot experience and attitudes towards robots? \end{itemize}

-Our main findings and contributions can be summarized as follows: \begin{itemize} \item We provide a dataset of 1,893 user questions.
-We have hierarchically categorized the questions into 12 main categories and 70 subcategories (\textbf{RQ1}).
+Our main findings and contributions can be summarized as follows: \begin{itemize} \item \textbf{We provide a dataset of 1,893 user questions.
+We have hierarchically categorized the questions into 12 main categories and 70 subcategories (RQ1)}.
 The resulting categories show a wide variety of question types, many of which are underexplored in the current explainable robotics literature.
-Beyond the causal why-questions often explored in XAI, the categories include questions about execution details, the robot's capabilities, how and if it can handle potential difficulties, technical details of the robot, the robot's source of knowledge, and many more. \item We find that users assign different levels of importance to different question categories (\textbf{RQ2}).
+Beyond the causal why-questions often explored in XAI, the categories include questions about execution details, the robot's capabilities, whether and how it can handle potential difficulties, technical details of the robot, its sources of knowledge, and many more. \item \textbf{We find that users assign different levels of importance to different question categories (RQ2)}.
 However, a unifying theme is that questions about safety, failure, and potential issues rank highly.
 Questions about how the robot would deal with hypothetical scenarios and how it ensures its actions are correct rank highest.
 In contrast, the why-questions popular in XAI literature have the second-lowest average importance score. \item \textbf{We find differences by user characteristics (RQ3).} The types of questions asked differ based on a person's level of experience with robots.
-Novices used a larger allocation of their questions to ask about execution details and the state of the environment.
-In contrast, more experienced users were more likely to ask questions about how the robot would deal with potentially difficult situations or how it makes decisions.
+Novices allocate a larger share of their questions to ask about execution details and the state of the environment.
+In contrast, more experienced users are more likely to ask questions about how the robot would deal with potentially difficult situations or how it makes decisions.
 Moreover, users with more positive attitudes towards robots also think it is more important for robots to be able to answer their questions.
 These findings highlight the importance of adaptive, user-centered explainability that takes users' prior experience and expectations into account. \end{itemize}